-Dnika J. Travis, PhD, specializes in workforce diversity and inclusion, organizational change, leadership, and communication effectiveness.
-As Center Leader of the Catalyst Research Center for Corporate Practice, Dr. Travis distinguishes sound talent management strategies from programmatic fads and documents the best practices.
-In her position, she develops and leads the Center’s research agenda.
-She plays an integral role in conceptualizing and developing methodologies and conducting analyses for the Center’s global projects focused on creating and sustaining inclusive work environments within organizations.
+Dnika J. Travis, PhD, specializes in organizational change, leadership and communication effectiveness, and workforce diversity and inclusion.
+As Senior Director and Center Leader of the Catalyst Research Center for Corporate Practice, Dr. Travis distinguishes sound talent management strategies from programmatic fads and documents the best practices.
+In her position, she leads the Center’s research agenda, conceptualizes and develops methodologies, as well as conducts analyses for the Center’s global projects.

 Dr. Travis earned her PhD in social work from the University of Southern California, MSW in community organization and program evaluation from the University of Michigan, and BA in sociology from Hampton University.